 While replacing a windshield will take longer and may be more expensive, it is a sure way to insure safety with the highest level of visibility.

-We understand that safety is the most important thing.
+A chipped windshield can cause the integrity of your windshield to be in question putting yourself and your passengers in danger.
+We understand that whether you have a new or old vehicle, safety is the most important.
 We all rely on our cars to transport us and our loved ones on a daily basis.
 Taking this into account we strive to provide the highest quality windshield repair and replacement services available.
 Our main goal is to get you and your vehicle back on the road safely and quickly.

 Why Repair a Windshield?

 If a stone chips your windshield and the damage is smaller than an inch in diameter and not in the driver’s line of vision, we can repair it to prevent the crack from spreading.
 If you catch it early, an auto glass repair could be all you need and repair is a fraction of the cost of replacement.
 A chipped windshield could be dangerous and almost all chips will spread eventually.

 When considering Windshield Repair:

 Windshield Repairs are quick and affordable and can sometimes be covered by your insurance provider at little or no cost to you.
 Many insurance companies waive deductibles up to $500 if you repair rather than replace.
 Let one of our insurance billing specialists help you determine your coverage.